Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/State_is_a_component_memory.md

 ==Also parent components doesn’t “know” anything about their child component's state or even whether it has any.
 Unlike props, **state is fully private to the component declaring it.** The parent component can’t change it.
 This lets you add state to any component or remove it without impacting the rest of the components.==

 ==What if you wanted some child components to keep their states in sync?
 The right way to do it in React is to *remove* state from child components and add it to their closest shared parent==.

+## Props vs State

+There are two types of “model” data in React: props and state.
+The two are very different:

+- ==**Props** are like arguments you pass to a function==.
+They let a parent component pass data to a child component and customize its appearance.
+For example, a `Form` can pass a `color` prop to a `Button`.
+- ==**State** is like a component’s memory==.
+It lets a component keep track of some information and change it in response to interactions.
+For example, a `Button` might keep track of `isHovered` state.

+Props and state are different, but they work together.
+A parent component will often keep some information in state (so that it can change it), and _pass it down_ to child components as their props.

 ## Summary